 In addition to employee habits at home, we also wanted to learn about what things managers are doing that stress out employees.
 We asked about things like micromanaging, check-ins, and availability.
 Of those answers, we found that micromanagement was the most stressful.

 A Gartner survey found that two-fifths of remote employees want more self-directed work.
 Less hands-on management from employers and more independent projects may lessen their team’s stress.
 However, employees aren’t the only ones facing work from home stress.

 A survey by Remote How found that remote managers rank difficulties with communication and decreased employee visibility among the top three disadvantages of remote teams.

 Overall, many employees feel like their managers trust them, but could ease up on micromanaging them from afar.
 However, employees are still guilty of doing non-work related things on the clock that could raise concerns.
 These issues could be resolved with better communication, feedback, and expectation management between employees and their managers.

 Managers may still feel some unease with remote employees since they’re completely unmonitored while working from home, especially if they work in a privacy-sensitive industry or have had bad experiences in the past with remote employees.

 Although managers should work with employees to ease these concerns, it’s also important to have fidelity bonds just in case something goes wrong.
-These bonds protect employers when their team participates in dishonest acts like employee theft or embezzlement.
+These bonds protect employers when things like theft by employees occur.